chengdu/Speare/README.md

 http://sevenuc.com/en/Speare.html<br>
 http://github.com/chengdu/Speare<br>

 Speare is an ultra lightweight code editor smoothly support simultaneously editing multiple files that written with different programming languages.
 It was originally developed to provide a native scripting language debugging environment that smoothly integrated with C and C++.
-[Speare Pro](http://sevenuc.com/en/debugger.html) is the advanced version that has more features especially Lua and Ruby debugging environment supported.<br>
+[Speare Pro](http://sevenuc.com/en/debugger.html) is the advanced version that has more features especially Lua, Ruby and Python debugging environment supported.<br>

 Features
 ------------